- Are we forcing landlords to rent to tenants with pets?

 We are glad you asked, because this is not talked about enough.
 Women in abusive relationships stay in those relationships seven times (7x) longer if they can’t find a place to go that will accept their pet(s) (BC SPCA).
 When the vast majority of housing is off limits to tenants with pets, as it stands today, this puts countless women in danger.
 It is for this reason that we say anti-pet is anti-woman.
 Dogs at home increase safety for women and children (and men!) and deter property crime.

-We hold the position that blanket ‘no pets’ policies are not only unjust, causing undue burden to thousands of families every year in BC, but causes landlords to overlook some of the best, most responsible tenants out there.
-Are you familiar with Ontario’s handling of this issue?
-They banned ‘no pets’ policies in 1990.
-There are exceptions, which account for legitimate claims of allergies, noise and aggression.
-This individualized approach rewards good behaviour and penalizes irresponsible renters instead of everyone.
-If Ontario can achieve a more equitable balance of the interests at stake, so can BC.
+We hold the position that blanket ‘no pets’ policies are not only unjust, causing undue hardship to thousands of families every year in BC, but causes landlords to overlook some of the best, most responsible tenants out there.

 No. Tenants with pets stay an average of 2.5 times longer in their tenancy agreements, reducing the burden of high turnover for landlords (‘Companion Animal Renters Study’, 2004).
 Renting to pet guardians is in fact more profitable, according to professional property managers.
 Certified Property Manager Natalie Brecher, writing in the Journal of Property Management, argues that “loyalty to pets can translate into loyalty to your property.
 Because they know that petfriendly housing is scarce, and because they tend to be dependable in other aspects of their lives, responsible pet owners generally rent for a longer period of time than residents who do not own pets” (2001, p.
 109).
 The Canadian Landlord Association champions tenants with pets, arguing on behalf of landlords across the country that “there are a lot of tenants out there who have pets and it’s a terrific market for small residential landlords.” (“BC Landlords”).